-The internationally acclaimed all-vocal rock band from Boulder, Colorado FACE is kicking off the holiday season with a family friendly unique brand of all-vocal rock at The Lincoln Center on Black Friday, Nov.
+The internationally acclaimed all-vocal rock band from Boulder, Colorado FACE, is kicking off the holiday season with a unique family-friendly brand of all-vocal rock at The Lincoln Center on Black Friday, Nov.
 23, 2018.
-FACE blends modern tunes with an eclectic mix or harmonies, beatbox, and vocal audacity.
+FACE blends modern tunes with an eclectic mix of harmonies, beatbox, and vocal audacity.
 Embracing fun and joy within their performance.

 Face consists of four singers – tenors Ryan Driver and Cody Qualls, baritone/countertenor Stephen Ross, bass Forest Kelly – and “vocal drummer” Mark Megibow.

 The band formed over 17 years ago when four a cappella singers from CU Boulder and a drummer from Kansas united around their one common interest, singing in an a cappella group.

 Drummer Mark Megibow explains how it emerged, “We have kind of similar backgrounds in that we all were involved with music and some way shape or form.
 FACE is all of our second music career.
 We all agreed this group could be cool if we took it in a different direction than traditional barbershop quartets and mainstream a cappella groups.
 We wanted it to be more like a true rock band and less like a glee club.”
 FACE makes a whole entirely different sound than expected from a vocal band.
 They coined the term phrase to the All Vocal Rock Band.

 Mark has a unique role as an all-vocal drummer, which blends his love for percussion and singing into one.
 “I love to sing, but my background is in percussion.
 I’ve always been a drummer since I was very young.
 When we decided we wanted this band would rock out, I’m like well rock bands have drummers.
 So I’ll be the drummer, right?”